scrapinghub/web-poet/docs/intro/from-ground-up.rst

      * defines ``__init__`` method which receives :class:`~.HttpResponse`, and
-     * provides shortcut methods like :meth:`~.WebPage.css`, which work by creating parsel.Selector behind the scenes (so that you don't need to create a selector in the ``extract_book`` method).
+     * provides shortcut methods like :meth:`~.WebPage.css`, which work by creating :external:py:class:`parsel.selector.Selector` behind the scenes (so that you don't need to create a selector in the ``extract_book`` method).

 There are pros and cons for using classes vs functions for writing such extraction code, but the distinction is not that important;